 University of Chicago

-Women of African descent are more likely to be diagnosed with aggressive breast cancers than white women and more likely to die from their disease.
-Additionally, women in remote or low resource areas have limited access to screening or genetic testing, compounding the challenge of reducing breast cancer deaths in women of African descent.
-Dr. Olopade has created an international program in Sub-Sahara Africa to study the causes of breast cancer and to create an infrastructure to ensure that high-risk women get quality preventive screening and treatment.
+Women of African descent are more likely to be diagnosed with aggressive breast cancers than white women and are more likely to die from their disease.
+For those living in remote or low-resource areas, limited access to screening and genetic testing makes improving outcomes even more challenging.
+Dr. Olopade is building an infrastructure in one of these areas in Africa that will help women at high risk of breast cancer access quality care.

 Full Research Summary